hardtware/DC2/README.md

 3.6 If you don't have an ssh key, create one *link to directions*

 3.7 Copy your ssh key to your DC2.
-If your ssh public key is at `~/.ssh/id_rsa.pub`
+If your SSH public key is at `~/.ssh/id_rsa.pub`

 `ssh dc2@dc2.local "cat >> .ssh/authorized_keys" < ~/.ssh/id_rsa.pub`